DeeNewcum/deedot/README.md

 ## Usage ##

-Run DeeDot, fix the file conflicts that it notes, run DeeDot...   repeat until it doesn't report any conflicts.
+Run DeeDot, fix the file conflicts that it notes.
+Rinse and repeat until it doesn't report any conflicts.

 DeeDot recognizes three different ways to incorporate ~/dotfiles/ settings into the working versions in $HOME: